 What is the PULS Cardiac TestTM?

-Why test for Unstable Cardiac Lesions?
+Why test for unstable cardiac lesions?

-Is the PULS Test right for you?
+Is the PULS Test right for me?

 Is there a Heart Disease test for patients under 40?

 What are the 9 proteins used to detect endothelial injury leading to unstable lesion rupture?

 IL-16 - “Signaling Molecule” triggers repair process.
 Immune response begins.

 MCP-3 - Macrophage attracts monocytes and converts to foam cells.
 Gives immune cells direction and activity.

 Eotaxin - Eosinophil consumes fibrin and prevents blood clot.

 CTACK - Helps regulate local inflammatory response and cleans up damaged tissue.

 sFas - Cell repair “prevents cell death”